 What’s more expensive … your dog’s kibble or the bag it comes in?

 The main reason kibble is heated and dried is to remove the moisture from the food.
-Moisture is the enemy of any food that needs to sit on a shelf for months or years because moisture breeds bacteria.
+Moisture is the enemy of any food that needs to sit on a shelf for months or years … because moisture breeds bacteria.
 So most kibbles contain only about 10% moisture.

-So with the proper packaging in place, the pet food manufacturer can send that food out on pallets and it will sit on the shelf with an “Best Before” date so you can feel safe knowing the food you buy your dog isn’t spoiled.
+The most sinister result of oxidation is how it damages the fats in the food.
+But modern-day packaging has a grease barrier.
+The barrier usually contains a synthetic antioxidant to prevent the fats from oxidizing and becoming rancid.
+So with the proper packaging in place, the pet food manufacturer can send that food out on pallets … and it can sit on the shelf with a “Best Before” date so you feel safe knowing the food you buy your dog isn’t spoiled.

-The fats and oils in the food are very susceptible to oxidation and every time that bag is opened, the fat particles break down into smaller compounds such as malondialdehyde, and the fat becomes rancid.
+The minute you open your dog’s bag of kibble, air gets in and the oxidation process begins.
+And every time you open the bag, the amount of oxidation increases, along with the health risks.
+The fats and oils in the food are very susceptible to oxidation … so every time you open the bag, the fat particles break down into smaller compounds such as malondialdehyde, (a marker of cancer risk), and the fat becomes rancid.

 So it’s very important to prevent your dog’s food from oxidation.